Pisquos/Active-regulatory-regions-prediction-Deep-neural-networks/README.md

 The project focuses on learning how to construct the models and design sound experimental procedures to obtain statistically reliable results.

-For the main code check *project notebook*.
+For the main code check *BioinformaticsProject* notebook.
 Also available in HTML.
-For the full report check the *project report* PDF.
+For the full report check the *Project_Report* PDF.